Resolving the Hybrid vs. Native Apps Dilemma in 2023

 A native app is a mobile app purposely built for a particular operating system (OS) or platform.

 Two main operating systems dominate mobile devices these days: Android and iOS.
-Any native mobile app can only run on a specific platform.
+A native mobile app only runs on a specific platform.
 For example, an iOS app can’t run on Android phones, while an Android app can’t function on an iPhone.

-The nuts and bolts of a native app are programming languages that are highly compatible with the world’s biggest operating systems.
+The nuts and bolts of a native app are programming languages that are highly compatible with the world’s biggest mobile operating systems.
 For example, when app developers write code for an iOS app, they use the Swift language.
 Android developers, meanwhile, use Kotlin.
-Both Kotlin and Swift are highly compatible with their respective operating systems.
+Both Kotlin and Swift work seamlessly with their respective operating systems.

 What is a hybrid app?